Disho74/hello-world/README.md

 # hello-world
 here I come
-I thought this was gonna be easy
+I thought this was going to be easy

 it's hell in here (scream out loud )